paulmillr/exoskeleton/README.md

-# Scoliosis
+# Exoskeleton

-Faster and leaner Backbone.js drop-in replacement
+Faster and leaner Backbone.js drop-in replacement.

 ## What already works
 All features you need for real-world app are working.